 Q: I am breastfeeding.
 Should I get the vaccine?

 A: When the vaccine is available for patients, it will be offered to breastfeeding individuals.
 At this time, there is no data regarding the health impact on breastfed infants of mothers who were vaccinated.
 However, any vaccine that makes it into the breast milk is likely to be quickly inactivated when the milk is digested.
-In addition, some of your COVID-19 immunity can pass to the baby through the breastmilk after you receive the vaccine.
+In addition, some of your COVID-19 immunity can pass to the baby through the breast milk after you receive the vaccine.
+The Academy of Breastfeeding Medicine recommends that all breastfeeding individuals get the COVID-19 vaccine once it is available.

 Q: Will the vaccine affect my chance of getting pregnant in the future?